cyberintelsystems/cicb/README.md

 - Executable installer.

 [Known Issue(s)]
-- The installer menu shortcut creation was incorrect, we will fix it in the next release.
+- The installer menu shortcut creation was incorrect.
+We will fix it in the next release.

 [Download]
 - OS: Windows 7+ or Windows Server 2018+